BlackBox-cmd/KOEL-MUSIC/README.md

 # Hi, This BlackBox! 👋

-I'm a Learner, Developer, and A Freak and here is mine Discord Music Bot Based on [KOEL] (https://github.com/kabirsingh2004/KOEL-MUSIC)
+I'm a Learner, Developer, and A Freak and here is mine Discord Music Bot Based on [JUGNU-MUSIC] (https://github.com/kabirsingh2004/JUGNU-MUSIC)

 # Advance Discord Music Bot